 - Music communicates beyond the words sung or the notes played and can evoke moving emotions of the human spirit.

-That being said, I find Christmas carols and songs to be a genre of music that inspires a joy and happiness that really sneaks up on you.
-Christmas music starts playing like clockwork in my parents’ home.
-The day after Thanksgiving, before we put up the Christmas tree and set up the decorations outside, we turn to our favorite Christmas songs to get us into the spirit.
-The Christmas season is one full of preparation, excitement and hope.
+That being said, I find Christmas carols and songs to be a genre of music that inspires a sense of joy and happiness that really sneaks up on you.
+Christmas music starts playing like clockwork in my parents’ home on the day after Thanksgiving.
+Before we put up the Christmas tree and set up the decorations outside, we turn to our favorite Christmas songs to get us into the spirit.
+The Advent season is one full of preparation, excitement and hope.
 We prepare for the coming of Christ’s birth with great excitement!
-Christ’s birth brings with it hope.
 This hope fuels the belief that God is present with us and indeed has a plan for our lives.

 Recently, I have been working with my voice teacher and the rest of my class to put together a Christmas concert that we will perform for seniors living in a local nursing home.
-When we were getting together our list of pieces to sing, we immediately decided that “O Holy Night” was off limits as a solo piece and would be sung as a choral number.
+When we were gathering our list of pieces to sing, we immediately decided that “O Holy Night” was off-limits as a solo piece and would be sung as a choral number.
 Thus, no diva moments for anyone.
 In the music world, “O Holy Night” is something of a singer’s go-to Christmas song because one can really show off whatever technical prowess one might have in the setting of the piece.
-I can’t lie — I love singing up in the stratosphere, especially when the last few notes of the refrain come up:
+I can’t lie — I love singing up into the stratosphere, especially when the last few notes of the refrain come up:

 Fall on your knees!
 O hear the angel voices!